AADEV114/Phonepe-digital-payments-analysis-project-SQL-PowerBI/README.md

 -Average transaction amount
 -Year-over-year comparison
 By writing optimized queries on the structured tables (after importing the Excel data into a relational format), I ensured that the insights were clean, aggregated, and analytics-ready.
-With my SQL outputs and cleaned tables, I transitioned into Power BI to bring the data to life.
+After finding necessary insights, I transitioned into Power BI to bring the data to life.

 Here’s how I built the dashboard:
 -Related tables using keys like state, year, and quarter